engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 ```

-Another benefit in FLAX here is the automatic vectorization of the network functions, without the need to wrap it with `jax.vmap`, where the batch dimension defaults to the first dimension.
+A key advantage of FLAX is its automatic vectorization of network functions, eliminating the need for explicit
+`jax.vmap` calls.
+The batch dimension defaults to the first dimension, simplifying parallelization.

-After defining the network above, we can define the optimizer utilizing `optax`, and the training state class (organizing the training) as follows:
+Following the definition of the network, we define the optimizer using `optax` and the training state class to manage the training process, as shown below:

 ```python